Microfluidics: A general overview of microfluidics

 Microfluidics can be divided in many branches among which we can cite:

 Continuous flow microfluidics

-Also called droplet microfluidics or emulsion science, digital microfluidics is one of the main application field of microfluidics.
+Also called droplet microfluidics or emulsion science, digital microfluidics is one of the main application fields of microfluidics.
 It enables to manipulate autonomous droplets on a substrate using electro-wetting.
-This allow to generate and control uniform, reproducible droplets over the experiments’ parameters.
+This allows to generate and control uniform, reproducible droplets over the experiments’ parameters.

 Optofluidics and microfluidics

 Optfluidics is an emerging fast-growing science resulting from the combination of three fields of science: microphotonics, optics and microfluidics.
 Microphotonics or the micron-scale control of light, implicates the ordered transport of photons commonly emanating from a laser.
 Optics is the study of the behaviour and characteristics of light at large scale including its interactions with other elements and the fabrication of devices that utilize or detect it.

 Optofluidics merges light and liquids into miniaturized optical devices that take advantage of the properties of fluids to generate high precision and flexibility.

 Optofluidic applications include lab-on-chip devices, fluid waveguides, deformable lenses, microdroplets lasers, displays, biosensors, optical switches or molecular imaging tools and energy.

 Acoustofluidics deal with the use of acoustic fields, mainly ultrasonics onto fluids within microfluidic channels allowing to manipulate cells and particles.
 It refers to the study and manipulation of acoustic waves on microscale to nanoscale fluidic environments.
 These mechanical waves are inflicted on the fluid through the excitation of the microchannels walls with an actuator.

 Acoustics offer promising abilities in the manipulation of both fluids and particles within those fluids on the micro / nano- meter scale.